 It turns out the Hanson bros really love writing and performing music.
 In fact, after the huge success of “Mmmbop,” they made an intentional pivot to a different sound: less bubblegum, less heavily produced, a more personal voice, with a rock instrumentation.
 That album, This Time Around, was perhaps a disappointment if you were a record company expecting blockbuster sales.
 But from an artistic perspective, it’s a success and an evolution.

-My favorite track off their sophomore effort is the title track, a catchy
+My favorite track off their sophomore effort is the thoughtful title track.

 In the 20 years since, Hanson has been steadily grinding away, releasing albums that are loved by fans and otherwise ignored, displaying the brothers’ (especially Taylor’s) obvious craft and passion.
 Nobody will ever pencil them in as all-time greats, but they’re a great example of the power of perspective: a one-hit wonder that dropped off the map from one lens, a steady, healthy, self-directed career that avoided the danger of over-exposure from another lens.